mtrdesign/cottoncart-api-php-client/README.md

   # Returns the full information about the requested store.
   $store_info = $api->catalogue->store_info('cottoncart');

-  # Return all stores that can be managed by the API client.
+  # Returns all stores that can be managed by the API client.
   $my_stores = $api->manage->my_stores();

   # Returns a list of stores with their essential properties.